Jump Over Left Menu

 4.2 Monte Carlo calculations in nuclear reactor design

 The active agents in a nuclear reactor are the neutrons, and the essential purpose of all reactor calculations is to find out something about the neutron population.
 This population is discrete, that is, it is made up of individual neutrons whose behaviour is governed by known physical laws which involve the nuclear properties of the materials of the reactor.
-The number of neutrons is so great (1010/c.c. is a low value for this) that no accuracy is lost if the population is assumed to be continuous, and an analytical matthematical treatment of the problem developed as is done in hydrodynamics; a vast amount of reactor calculation has been, and will continue to be, done on this basis.
+The number of neutrons is so great (1010/c.c. is a low value for this) that no accuracy if the population is assumed to be continuous, and an analytical mathematical treatment of the problem developed as is done in hydrodynamics; a vast amount of reactor calculation has been, and will continue to be, done on this basis.
 However, problems have arisen in which the analytical treatment leads to mathematical difficulties insuperable even with the most powerful computing machinery, and in such cases, the only method of attack is one which takes into account the discrete nature of the neutron population.
 The laws describing this neutrons' behaviour are all expressions of probability: for example, the probability of travelling the distance x before making a collision with a nucleus is proportional to e-px where p depends on the medium.
 This collision can result in absorption or scattering of the neutron, or fission of the nucleus, with given relative probabilities.
 One can therefore study the behaviour of the system by computing theoretical life histories of sample batches of neutrons, using random numbers having suitable distributions to decide the course of each history; this is the mathematical equivalent of throwing dice or spinning a roulette wheel.
 Standard statistical theory can then be used to infer from the results of the sample calculation the properties of the population as a whole.
 This type of approach, called the Monte Carlo method, from an obvious analogy, has the great advantage of side-stepping all formal mathematical difficulties, but the disadvantage of giving a result subject to statistical error.
 This error can be estimated, and can be reduced by increasing the sample size (apart from using more refined techniques), but for high accuracy a very large sample may be needed.
 It is common practice to use samples of a few thousand neutrons from which one may usually expect to obtain final results correct to about 1%.
 This result is a generalisation, however, and is not necessarily reliable for particular applications.
 The basic operation in this process is the tracking of a neutron from one collision to the next; the 150 program steps of the Type 555 will often accommodate this even in systems which seem complicated, so that a collision is accounted for in a single card passage.

 The following is a simple problem of reactor design, in which subject the application of Monte Carlo methods has received considerable impetus.
 A sample of neutrons is to be tracked through a system consisting of a series of plane parallel-sided cells.
 A specified number of these cells, which may be of different materials and widths, make up one block, and the system consists of an infinite series of such blocks.
 Each neutron having a given starting position, and a random direction, may travel a certain distance before collision with a nucleus.
 This distance depends upon the material through which the neutron passes and its magnitude is the result of sampling from a known probability distribution.
 A neutron having a collision will be absorbed or scattered with given probabilities, according to the material in which the collision occurs.
 The proportion of neutrons absorbed in each cell of a block is required, together with the neutron collision distribution for a block, each neutron being tracked until finally absorbed.